MalwareCube/privacyscreen/README.md

 <p align = "center">Left: PrivacyScreen Popup Options | Right: Example of blurred input fields</p>

 ## Installation
-This extension can be installed in the browser from its official listings.

 - **Mozilla Firefox:** [https://addons.mozilla.org/en-CA/firefox/addon/privacyscreen/](https://addons.mozilla.org/en-CA/firefox/addon/privacyscreen/)
 - Ports for Chrome, Opera, and Edge are currently in development as they do not use the proposed standard API namespace used by Firefox and Safari